 The negotiation is in the hands of the estate agent

 However, having said that this process is often in the hands of the estate agent.
 It can be about how the offer is put forward.
-If the agent considers your offer to be cheeky or disrespectful, then they’re not going to be putting it forward in the best light.
+It’s if the agent considers your offer to be cheeky or disrespectful.
+If they do, then they’re not going to be putting it forward in the best light.
+But they re obliged to put all offers forward, no matter how lowball the offer.

 In my opinion it’s a part of the estate agent’s role to manage the negotiation process carefully and sympathetically.
 It is their job to explain offers to sellers and to coach them through any low-ball offers.